dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

   ```

 > [!TIP]
-> You can specify which tables you want to generate entities for by adding the `-Tables` argument to the command above.
+> You can specify the tables to generate entities for by adding the `-Tables` argument to the command above.
 For example, `-Tables Blog,Post`.

 The reverse engineer process created entity classes (`Blog` and `Post`) and a derived context (`BloggingContext`) based on the schema of the existing database.